g0t4/tree-sitter-openai-harmony/README.md

 # no language object for xyz... check parser_install_directories and language_retrieval_patterns
 #  also aliases... in my case it seems to insist on the current repo name as the language (for queries dir)...
-#  so I have to map openai-harmony to just harmony (config)
+#  so I have to map harmony to just harmony (config)

 # FYI LS + coc.nvim:
 # completions based on built parser/language!!